cap-tee/cheri-docs/morello/BareMetalOnMorello/TFAbaremetalPayload/TFAloop.md

 ## Create EL2 baremetal program in Development Studio

 Open Development Studio and create a new project.
+Here, the example project is called **EL2HelloWorld**.

 **C File**